 The article, Ways to use QR Codes in the Elementary Classroom and Using Google Docs to Create Them, by Jill Thompson, offers these uses: Online voice recorder.
 Create an Audio QR Code.
 Follow the Steps Below These are the directions for creating a QR code that will allow the user to play audio upon scanning the code.

 This function would serve you well if you wanted to deliver instructions for learning centers (science investigations, for example), presentations, and in so many other ways.
-QR voice.
+Enjoy!
+Step One - Create the Audio (MP3) I would complete this step with either Record MP3 or Vocaroo.
 26. Audio QR Codes.
 Making Paper Talk!
 26.

 Since this post, QR Codes have gone on to become useful additions to a wide variety of situations within our school environment.
 They really are quite powerful.
 Now, If your new to QR Codes then I highly recommend that you check out the superb video by Commoncraft, who simply have a knack for explaining technology in the simplest of ways.
+Back in 2009, the landscape was very different and scanning a QR Code was a cumbersome and time consuming process, resulting in limited net returns.
+Flash forward to today’s mobile rich landscape and this activity is made all the more accessible and realistic.
 Learning the Skeleton with QR codes.
 Today in my junior Physical Education class we started our work on learning the human skeleton, which includes being able to identify the major bones.